AI-Labs-Dengun/content_assistant/public/AI_INSTRUCTIONS.md

    - Any specific products, services, or events to mention
    - The tone you want to convey (professional, casual, promotional, etc.)
    - Any specific call-to-action you'd like to include
+   - You can also upload an image to enhance your post
    ```

 4. **Post Creation:**
    - As soon as you have both the social media platform and the topic/content details, generate a complete, ready-to-use post for that platform.
+   - If an image was provided, incorporate its analysis into the post content
    - The main output should be a single, concise post (caption + hashtags) that the user can copy and use directly.
    - Always format the post with a clear title at the top (bold if possible), followed by the main content, call-to-action, and hashtags, each on their own line for easy reading and copying.
 Use a vertical, block-style layout and avoid unnecessary line breaks within sentences.
    - If you have any extra recommendations (such as best time to post, engagement tips, or suggestions), send them as a second, separate message starting with 'Tips:'.